vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 ... pp. 792-804

 Four works attributed to Madanapāla, a great patron of learn ing like Bhoja, viz.
-Madanapārijāta, Smṛtimahārnava or Madana mahārṇava, Tithinirnayasāra and Smṛtikaumudi - Madanapārijāta really composed by Visveśvarabhatta - contents of Madanapārijāta - its proposition with regard to kanina and secondary sons - its style simple and lucid - authors and works quoted in it - Mahārṇava ascribed to Māndhātā, a son of Madanapāla - princi pal topics of the work – Tithinirnayasāra - Smṛtikaumudi deals with dharmas of sūdras - contents - all the above four works probably composed by Viśvesvarabhatta - Subodhini, com. on Mitāksarā by Visveśvarabhaatta is a leading authority in Benares school of Hindu Law - pedigree of Madanapāla - other works on astronomy and medicine attributed to Madanapāla – date of Madanapāla, between 1300-1400 A. D. - Madanavinodanighantu composed in 1431 of Vikrama era i. e.
+Madanapārijāta, Smṛtimahārnava or Madana mahārṇava, Tithinirṇayasāra and Smṛtikaumudi - Madanapārijāta really composed by Visveśvarabhatta - contents of Madanapārijāta - its proposition with regard to kanina and secondary sons - its style simple and lucid - authors and works quoted in it - Mahārṇava ascribed to Māndhātā, a son of Madanapāla - princi pal topics of the work – Tithinirṇayasāra - Smṛtikaumudi deals with dharmas of sūdras - contents - all the above four works probably composed by Viśvesvarabhatta - Subodhini, com. on Mitāksarā by Visveśvarabhaatta is a leading authority in Benares school of Hindu Law - pedigree of Madanapāla - other works on astronomy and medicine attributed to Madanapāla – date of Madanapāla, between 1300-1400 A. D. - Madanavinodanighantu composed in 1431 of Vikrama era i. e.
 1375 A. D.

 Sec.
 95 Madanuratna :